openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

   the hosts must be fenced to prevent two instances writing to the same shared storage that lead to data corruption.

-* Hypervisor host is down
+* Recovery from hypervisor host failure

   Monitor the hypervisor host.
 Detect hypervisor host failure and evacuate all VMs from failed host.
 Restart the VMs on new hosts that enable an